renatocaliari/contornos/docs/en/apps.md

 It is suggested that there is a structural agreement in the contorno of the person being evaluated or at an organizational level stating which of these alternatives will be in effect:

-* The person himself can decide for his own action plan.
+* The person herself can decide for his own action plan.
 * Carry out integrative decision with the contorno in which the person works.
 * Make an integrative decision with someone from the [Mentorship contorno](#mentoring).